totopoiuytreza/YouTube-Subtitles-Extension/README.md

 Verify if packages are installed (Test on cmd or powershell): - python -V - ffmpeg - whisper

+Some must have packages:
+- pip install flask
-Some must have packages: - pip install flask_socketio - pip install pytube
+- pip install flask_cors
+- pip install pytube
+- pip install pydub

 Warning, you need to verify (if you have multiple python), if whisper is installed in the python path you are currently using Python needs to be version > 3.7